iRingil/open-weather-bot/SECURITY.md

 ## Reporting a Vulnerability

-If you have discovered a security vulnerability in our project, please report it to us privately by emailing us at **[e.ringil@proton.me](mailto:e.ringil@proton.me)**.
+If you have discovered a security vulnerability in our project, please report it to us privately by emailing us at **[i.ringil@proton.me](mailto:i.ringil@proton.me)**.
 Please do not create a public thread on GitHub for this vulnerability.

 When reporting a vulnerability, please provide as much information as possible, including: